tylercamp/twvault/README.md

 If you're seeing this README, the public Vault has been taken down and this code is no longer maintained by myself.
 I encourage others to fork this repository.
 I may accept pull requests, but it's preferred for others to make a copy and manage PRs independent of this one.

+Questions about the project can be submitted as GitHub issues on this repository.
+Please review existing issues before submitted a new one.
+Ask the question even if you're unsure whether it'll be answered - if I don't respond, it can still be used for discussion with others.

+General discussion can be had on the [Vault discord server](https://discord.gg/7N4UUX8D) or the general [TW Scripts discord server](https://discord.gg/9F5K2rSS).

 # Repository Overview

 Main folders: